Stage 5 - West Wycombe to Old Amersham (12.25 miles)

 The village has the ten day Little Missenden Music & Arts Festival in October each year and in 2009 celebrated its 50th year.
 Most of the events take place in the church and the village hall.

 Little Missenden's most famous son is probably Herbert Austin, 1st Baron Austin (1866 - 1941) the famous car designer.
 He was the son of a farm worker and born in 1866 at Grange Farm in Deep Mill Lane, but moved away with his family before he was four years old.

 The village is well preserved and there are many buildings of note.
-For such a small place it is hard to believe that almost 60 of the buildings are listed as being of historical importance.
+For such a small place it is hard to believe that 60 of the buildings are listed as being of historical importance.
 The name Missenden is Anglo-Saxon in origin and means "a valley where marsh plants grow".
 It is built next to the River Misbourne which flows parallel to the road but to the left behind the church and buildings on Abbott Road.

 On the right a few yards past Missenden House the South Bucks Way exits a field to rejoin the road and our route.

 The track goes straight on with the River Misbourne flowing parallel at a short distance through the meadows to the left.
-Follow the track for half a mile, firstly past a lane off to your left and then past a crossing track.
-The track soon opens out into what is obviously parkland with mature trees scattered here and there.
+Follow the track for 0.85 miles.
+Firstly, past a lane off to your left and then past a crossing track.
+Our track soon opens out into what is obviously parkland with mature trees scattered here and there.
 This is the park of the Shardeloes Estate and was laid out by Humphry Repton in 1793.